oriches/Simple.Rest/README.md

 	.NET framework 4.0 and higher,
 	Silverlight 5.0

-Supported versions for 0.2.0.0 (beta):

-	.NET framework 4.0 and higher,
-	Silverlight 4.0 and higher,
-	Windows Phone 7.5 and higher

  You can skip the intro and go straight to the [Getting Started] (https://github.com/oriches/Simple.Rest/wiki/Getting-Started) guide.

 # Introduction